 Additional new books “on the island” will include offerings from publisher Holiday House’s acclaimed historical persons series A Picture Book of…, including such titles as Harriet Tubman, Helen Keller, George Washington, Abraham Lincoln, and Benjamin Franklin.

 “Reading Rainbow and LeVar Burton have inspired generations of young readers to become passionate about books and reading.
-With this new app, the next generation of kids will take that passion to the digital world,” says Melina Bellows, executive vice president and chief creative officer of National Geographic Books, Kids and Family.
+With this new app, the next generation of kids will take that passion to the digital world,” says Melina Bellows, executive vice president and chief creative officer of National Geographic Books, Kids and Family, in the announcement.

 The Reading Rainbow App, which launched last year, features hundreds of fiction and nonfiction books from acclaimed children’s publishers as well as newly produced and classic video field trips.
 The reading experience is customized to a child’s specific topics of interests and age.
 Each book in the library can be experienced as either “read on my own” or “read to me,” with voice-over narration by professional actors including Emmy award-winning actor LeVar Burton, Burton was host and executive producer of the original Peabody Award-winning Reading Rainbow PBS television series, which from 1983–2006.